 - unconsolidated structured entities

-Annual Improvements to IFRS Standards 2014–2016 Cycle clarified that the disclosures required in IFRS 12 (with the exception of B10-B16) also apply to interests held for sale and discontinued operations in accordance with IFRS 5.
+Annual Improvements to IFRS Standards 2014–2016 Cycle clarified that the disclosures required in IFRS 12 (except for B10-B16) also apply to interests held for sale and discontinued operations under IFRS 5.
 [IFRS 12:5A]

-IFRS 12 does not apply to certain employee benefit plans, separate financial statements to which IAS 27 Separate Financial Statements apply (except in relation to unconsolidated structured entities and investment entities in some cases), certain interests in joint ventures held by an entity that does not share in joint control, and the majority of interests in another entity accounted for in accordance with IFRS 9 Financial Instruments.
+IFRS 12 does not apply to certain employee benefit plans, separate financial statements to which IAS 27 Separate Financial Statements apply, certain interests in joint ventures held by an entity that does not share in joint control, and the majority of interests in another entity accounted for following IFRS 9 Financial Instruments.
 [IFRS 12:6]

 Significant judgements and assumptions

 An entity discloses information about significant judgements and assumptions it has made (and changes in those judgements and assumptions) in determining: [IFRS 12:7]